sparkfun/SparkFun_BMV080_Arduino_Library/README.md

 ## Copy Files

-Files from the SDK must be copied into the isntallation of this library.
+Files from the SDK must be copied into the installation of this library.
 This, the SparkFun BMV080 Arduino library is installed in the following locations:

 ### Library Install Directory